 It’s a very common side effect of secondary breast cancer and its treatment and may affect you physically and emotionally.

 It has many causes, from psychological factors such as the stress of coping with the diagnosis, to physical ones such as the side effects of treatment or growth and spread of the cancer.

 Fatigue may have a significant effect on your ability to cope with your cancer and its treatment.
 It can also affect your everyday activities and quality of life.

 If you think you have fatigue, tell your GP or treatment team.
 They can assess you and offer advice on how to manage your energy levels.

 You may feel sick (nausea) or be sick (vomit).
 Although not usually needed, anti-sickness drugs can be prescribed to help with this.

 You may not feel like eating, especially if you feel sick.
 It might help to eat small meals regularly and drink plenty of liquids.

-This can be uncomfortable, but using a moisturiser may help.
+This can be uncomfortable, but regularly using a moisturiser and a high factor sunscreen when out in the sun may help.